-Currently there is no central EU system for keeping track of voluntary departure.
-In cases of transit by land of returnees in accordance with the recommendation set out in Annex 39 Schengen Handbook, a confirmation is faxed back from the border guard to the Member State which issued the return decision.
+Still to be discussed: Currently there is no central system for keeping track of voluntary return.
+In cases of transit by land of returnees in accordance with Annex 39 Schengen Handbook, a confirmation is faxed back from the border guard to the MS which issued the return decision.
 In other cases, returnees sometimes report back via EU consulates in third countries.
-Sometimes departure is also registered by border guards conducting exit checks.
-The absence of a central EU system for keeping track of voluntary departure creates a gap, both in terms of enforcement verification and in terms of statistics.
+This creates a gap, both in terms of enforcement verification and in terms of statistics.
+The EU Entry-Exit system (EES) currently under negotiation may - once adopted and in force - improve information gathering on this issue.